Nuclear triad: Modern nuclear triad (2010–present)

 The United States continues to operate its Minuteman III ICBMs (three warheads each) from underground hardened silos under the command of U.S. Air Force Global Strike Command.
 The Peacekeeper variants were eliminated to allow for the United States to honor the reduction requirements set forth by the New START Treaty.
 By February 2015, the United States Air Force had deactivated all missiles of this type and filled the silos containing them with gravel.
 The U.S. Minuteman III ICBMs are spread between three Air Force bases which are Francis E. Warren Air Force Base in Wyoming, Malmstrom Air Force Base in Montana, and Minot Air Force Base in North Dakota with each of these bases in possession of 150 missiles.
 Multiple programs have been put into place and are currently in place to work on up-keeping and modernizing the United States ICBM force including the Propulsion Replacement Program, Guidance Replacement Program, Propulsion System Rocket Engine Program, Safety Enhanced Reentry Vehicle (SERV), Solid Rocket Motor Warm Line Program, Rapid Execution and Combat Targeting (REACT) Service Life Extension Program, and Fuse Replacement Programs.
 The Air Force plans to keep the Minuteman III program viable and updated through 2030 and is in the process of developing a potential replacement in the form of the Ground Based Strategic Deterrent (GBSD) through various companies such as Northrop Grumman and Lockheed Martin.

 The ballistic missile submarine leg of the United States' nuclear triad is still robust.
 Currently, the SSBN fleet consists of 14 Ohio-class submarines each capable of carrying 24 Trident II missiles.
 These ballistic missile submarines are based out of Kings Bay, Georgia, and Bangor, Washington.
 The New START Treaty has led the United States to reduce the number of missiles carried on each submarine from 24 to 20 and these reductions have been reached in 2018.
 In the early 2000s, the United States possessed 18 Ohio-class submarines.
 Following START Treaty protocol, the United States enacted various programs to reach the treaty's requirements.
 The Backfit Program was utilized to eliminate the submarines that still carried Trident I missiles leaving the United States with Ohio-class submarines that only carried Trident II missiles.
 This reduction led to the conversion of four SSBNs to SSGNs.
 SSGNs are guided missile submarines which carry conventional Tomahawk cruise missiles.
-Currently, the United States plans to begin retiring the Ohio-class submarines in 2027.
-That being said, a replacement for the Ohio class, the Columbia-class submarine, is currently being developed.
+The United States plans to begin retiring the Ohio-class submarines in 2027; a replacement for the Ohio class, the Columbia-class submarine, is currently being developed.
 It was first scheduled to enter service in 2031.
 As of 2024, construction is reported to be anywhere from 12 to 36 months behind schedule.